sclorg/s2i-perl-container/README.md

 Environment variables
 ---------------------

-To set these environment variables, you can place them into `.sti/environment` file inside your source code repository.
+To set environment variables, you can place them as a key value pair into a `.sti/environment` file inside your source code repository.

 * **ENABLE_CPAN_TEST**

-    Will install all the cpan packages and run their tests.
-Default value is set to `false`.
+    Allow the installation of all specified cpan packages and the running of their tests.
+The default value is `false`.

 * **CPAN_MIRROR**

-    This variable specifies mirror URL which will used by cpanminus to install dependencies.
+    This variable specifies a mirror URL which will used by cpanminus to install dependencies.
     By default the URL is not specified.